agilepro/software-craftsmanship/docs/Management/Source Management/source10-git-essentials.md

 ## See What Needs Pushing to Server

-At any point in time, you can run the ‘status’ command to find out which files you have changed locally.
+At any point in time, you can run the 'status' command to find out which files you have changed locally.
 It is quick and harmless.

 ```
 cd {playground}/{project}